700+ Revision Questions

 4. A modern and thriving society

-Chapter 4 outlines the UK today, covering religion, sports, customs and tradition, arts and culture, leisure, and places of interest across the UK.
+Chapter 4 outlines the UK today, covering religion, sports, customs and traditions, arts and culture, leisure, and places of interest across the UK.

 The UK government, law, and your role as a citizen